sictweb/bti425-2020/notes/react-app-design-basics.md

 export default Navbar;
 ```

-Here, we have removed all of the "nav" code and placed it in it's own "Navbar" component, defined in "Navbar.js" (**src/Navbar.js**).
+Here, we have removed all of the "nav" code and placed it in its own "Navbar" component, defined in "Navbar.js" (**src/Navbar.js**).
 The static text has been removed in favour of accepting a "title" property to our new component.

 Now, if any other file wishes to use the component, they can simply "import" the module.
 For example, to ensure that we can use it in our App.js file, we add the line: